cnharrison/dice-witch/README.md

 #### Compounding
 Just like exploding, but exploded dice will be combined together in a single roll instead of being re-rolled.
 You can mark exploding dice to compound by using  `!!` instead of `!`
   - `!roll 2d6!!=5`: Roll two d6 and explode and compound on any roll equal to five.

 #### Penetrating
-A type of exploding dice most comonly used in the Hackmaster system.
+A type of exploding dice most commonly used in the Hackmaster system.
 >Should you roll the maximum value on this particular die, you may re-roll and add the result of the extra die, less one point, to the total (penetration can actually result in simply the maximum die value if a 1 is subsequently rolled, since any fool knows that 1-1=0).
 This process continues indefinitely as long as the die in question continues to come up maximum (but there’s always only a –1 subtracted from the extra die, even if it’s, say, the third die of penetration)

 You can mark exploding dice to penetrate by using `!p` instead of `!`.